Home Learn What is Repo Rate?

 What is the Impact of Repo Rate?

-RBI adjusts the repurchase rate and reverse repurchase rate in response to changing macroeconomic factors, impacting various sectors of the economy differently.
+RBI adjusts the repurchase rate and reverse repo rate in response to changing macroeconomic factors, impacting various sectors of the economy differently.
 A recent example is the 35 basis point hike in the repurchase rate from 5.90% to 6.25%, while the reverse repurchase rate remained at 3.35%.

 A decrease in the repurchase rate can lead to banks reducing their lending rates, benefiting retail loan borrowers.
 To lower loan EMIs, lenders must decrease their base lending rates, in line with RBI guidelines that require banks and financial institutions to pass on interest rate cuts to consumers promptly.